typst-community/linguify/src/linguify.typ

 }

 /// Clear current database
+///
+/// -> content (state-update)
 #let reset-database() = {
   database.update(none)
 }

 /// Get a value from a L10n data dictionary.
-/// - src (dict): The dictionary to get the value from.
-/// - key (str): The key to get the value for.
-/// - lang (str): The language to get the value for.
-/// - mode (str): The data structure of src
+///
 /// -> The value for the key in the dictionary.
 If the key does not exist, `none` is returned.
+#let get_text(
+  /// The dictionary to get the value from.
+  /// -> dictionary
+  src,
+  /// The key to get the value for.
+  /// -> string
+  key,
+  /// The language to get the value for.
+  /// -> string
+  lang,
+  /// The data structure of src
+  /// -> string
+  mode: "dict",
+  args: none,
-#let get_text(src, key, lang, mode: "dict", args: none) = {
+) = {
   assert.eq(type(src), dictionary, message: "expected src to be a dictionary, found " + type(src))
   let lang_section = src.at(lang, default: none)
   if (lang_section != none) {